t0rzz/SamLoader-Reloaded/README.md

 1. Install PyInstaller:
    - `pip install pyinstaller`
 2. Build the GUI app (one-file, windowed):
-   - `pyinstaller --noconfirm --onefile --windowed -n samloader-gui samloader\gui.py`
+   - `pyinstaller --noconfirm --onefile --windowed -n samloader-gui --collect-all PySide6 --collect-data certifi --add-data "samloader\data\regions.json;samloader\data" samloader\gui.py`
 3. The resulting `samloader-gui.exe` will be in the `dist` folder.

 Notes:
-- The GUI uses Tkinter (bundled with most Python installs on Windows).
+- The GUI uses PySide6 (Qt6) and is bundled into the exe by PyInstaller using `--collect-all PySide6`.
 - The GUI module supports both package and standalone execution, so building directly from `samloader\gui.py` works with PyInstaller (no import errors).
 - For downloading and decrypting, an IMEI prefix (>= 8 digits) or serial is required by Samsung servers; the GUI follows the same rules as the CLI.